Big+Data+event-30.jpg

 The DataJam is a nonprofit organization that was formed by software scientists from IBM, Oracle, Teradata, and Iqvia and faculty from the University of Pittsburgh, Carnegie Mellon University and the joint Pitt-CMU Supercomputer Center to work together to develop and run the DataJam to inspire high school youth to enter the field of big data science.
 The central goal was to familiarize youth with the field of big data science and make them more aware of the role of big data in their everyday lives.
 As many companies and businesses rely heavily on big data and are helping shape the future using big data, the underlying concept was to build a pipeline of young people interested in and trained to participate in the big data science of the future.
 The DataJam started running a competition for teams from local high schools in the 2013-2014 school year and it has expanded every year, and now teams from across the country participate.

-During December and January teams need to submit a DataJam proposal that includes their research question, their hypothesis, and the datasets they plan to use to address their question.
-A template for the DataJam proposal is found in the DataJam Guide Book.
+During December and January teams need to submit a High School DataJam proposal that includes their research question, their hypothesis, and the datasets they plan to use to address their question.
+A template for the High School DataJam proposal is found in the High School DataJam Guide Book.

-DataJam teams then work on analyzing their data until late March, at which point they turn in a poster describing the findings of their analysis and they give an oral presentation to a panel of judges.
-All teams have the opportunity to display posters of their project at a DataJam finale in late April.
-The week before the finale each team presents their project in an oral presentation on Zoom to a panel of DataJam judges.
-Awards are given for best DataJam project in an experienced category and a less experienced category as well as prizes for other aspects of the DataJam.
+High School DataJam teams then work on analyzing their data until late March, at which point they turn in a poster describing the findings of their analysis and they give an oral presentation to a panel of judges.
+All teams have the opportunity to display posters of their project at a High School DataJam finale in late April.
+The week before the finale each team presents their project in an oral presentation on Zoom to a panel of High School DataJam judges.
+Awards are given for 1st, 2nd, and 3rd place, as well as for the Best New Team, and Best Presentation.
+All students receive a certificate of participation and a participation prize.

-Teams from thirty five schools and afterschool programs have participated in the DataJam over the past eight years.
+Teams from thirty five schools and afterschool programs have participated in the High School DataJam over the past eight years.
 Click a logo to learn more about a particular school or afterschool program.

 The Board of Directors